MewsSystems/gitbook-connector-api/operations/finance.md

 ## Add tokenized credit card

-Allows you to attach tokenized credit card to the specific customer.
+Adds a new tokenized credit card to the specified customer.

 ### Request